 The Infiltrator Jacket and Pant is impressive.
 They’ve incorporated W.L.
 Gore and Associates FLEX2FIT stretch fabric in key areas, combines with Gore 3-Layer Light and Fast.
 In addition to the mechanical stretch, their Dynamic Reach construction was great when I tried the jacket on.
 In addition to the Helmet Compatible Halo Hood design, which moves with your head, they’ve added two TorsoFlo venting zippers at the hips.
 Additionally, the pockets are mesh so that when you open the zips, you get some decent ventilation.

-On the softshell side, they’re offering the Obsidian Pant and Obsidian Hooded Jacket, made from Tweave four-way stretch with a lighter version of Tweave under the arms.
+The Obsidian Pant and Obsidian Hooded Jacket, made from Tweave four-way stretch with a lighter version of Tweave under the arms.
 In fact, all of the garments feature their Dynamic Reach construction with no seams under the arm.
-However, they’ve added SuperFabric along the elbows of the jacket as well as the rear of the pant.
+They’ve added SuperFabric along the elbows of the jacket as well as the rear of the pant.
 The jacket has a helmet compatible, adjustable hood.
-The pants feature a slated button fly and incorporate laser cut, glued pockets, stitched for added durability.
-Lots of stretch in these garments and they’ve also incorporated a DWR coating.
+The pants feature a slated button fly and laser cut, glued pockets, stitched for added durability.
+Lots of stretch in these garments in addition to DWR coating.

 The Prevail Hooded Jacket is a super lightweight wind jacket.
 It is almost silky and has some breathability, and the full zip helps with ventilation.
 It has adjustable hood and packaway fabric.
 This Black version is a prototype.
 Production will be Coyote and MultiCam.

-The new Foundation crew and zip tops, as well as a bottom.
-Made from Polartec Power Wool, which is a plaited knit construction, they can be laundered with no adverse effect to the wool.
-It’s a bicomponent fabric (poly and wool) which also gives moisture management, low odor, and low shrinkage.
-Foundation features an athletic fit.
+Foundation crew and zip tops and bottoms.
+Made from Polartec Power Wool, a plaited knit construction, can be laundered with no adverse effect to the wool.
+It’s a bicomponent fabric (poly and wool) with moisture management, low odor, and low shrinkage.
+Foundation offers an athletic fit.

 The Colossus Parka 180 gram PrimaLoft Gold insulation.
-They’ve taken it down to -26 °F in mountain field trials.
-It incorporates an internal neck baffle, similar to a sleeping bag and has offset quilting to reduce cold spots.
-The hood is adjustable and an internal stuff it pocket for water bottles, etc.
+Protection in -26 °F mountain field trials.
+It has an internal neck baffle, similar to a sleeping bag, with offset quilting to reduce cold spots.
+Adjustable hood and an internal stuff it pocket for water bottles, etc.

 Outdoor Research’s Berry or TAA-compliant clothing systems provide our military service men and women with the mission critical yet comfortable clothing they need while in theater.